Nursing (Associate of Applied Science)

-The CSN Associate Degree in Nursing Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN)and the Nevada State Board of Nursing.
+The CSN Associate Degree in Nursing Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) and has "conditional approval" by the Nevada State Board of Nursing.

 The Associate Degree nursing program at the College of Southern Nevada meets the state education requirements for a registered nursing license in the states of California, Utah, Virginia, and Washington.
 The College of Southern Nevada has not determined if the Associate Degree nursing program at the College of Southern Nevada meets the state education requirements in any other state, any U.S. Territory, or the District of Columbia.
 Contact the state regulatory agency for nursing in any other state for which this information is needed.

 Note: Qualified applicants are expected to meet all admission criteria and matriculating students are expected to meet all progression criteria, as well as these Essential Functions of Nursing Students.
 Students with documented need for accommodation are to meet with the Disability Resources Center.

 All ADN program applicants are required to demonstrate English Language Proficiency.
 Please click here for English Language Proficiency Requirements.